dgcnz/relaxed-equivariance-dynamics/blogpost.md

 </div>

 Figure 3 and 4 show the train and validation RMSE curves respectively.
-We see that on the training data Rsteer and E2CNN perform similarly, however on the validation set the curve for Rsteer lies below the the one for E2CNN.
+We see that on the training data Rsteer and E2CNN perform similarly, however on the validation set the curve for Rsteer lies below the one for E2CNN.
 Therefore, the relaxed model Rsteer generalizes better to the validation set.
 Figure 5 shows the test set RMSE for the two models averaged over five seeds.

 We find that the relaxed equivariant model performs better, even though the data is fully C-4-equivariant, reaffirming the results obtained on the Isotropic Flow dataset.